CringleySDays/JourneyToZero/README.md

 Install [git bash](https://git-scm.com/downloads) to install the repository and to run the project.

 ### Content Changes:
-- `main` branch consists of the original content whilst `second-main` consists of up-to-date content that I'm going to further research.
+- `main` branch consists of the original content whilst [main-two](https://github.com/CringleySDays/JourneyToZero/tree/main-two) consists of up-to-date content that I'm going to further research.

 ## Steps to Follow: